-EDUC 2310 Integrating Health and the Arts......3 Students will study health concepts, art, music, creativity, drama, and physical movement to promote the physical, emotional, social, and cognitive development of young children.
-Concepts and activities suitable for use with K-6 students will be presented as an integrated approach to use in the elementary curriculum.
+Integration of technology and the arts for elementary education (K-6 children) is emphasized.
+Teacher skills of lesson planning, instruction, and assessment of student learning are developed.
+Digital competencies for educators and ethical issues with technology use are explored.
+Ways to integrate poetry, music, visual art, drama, and creative movement to promote the physical, emotional, social, and cognitive development of young children are practiced.
 Course requires 6 hours Focused Field Experiences.
 Completed satisfactory background checks and NC Health Forms must be on file for students to complete Focused Field Experiences.
-Pre or corequisite: EDUC 1111 or consent of Director of Teacher Education.
-(Offered every fall.)
+Pre-requisite: ED 1111 or Permission of Director of Teacher Education (Offered every spring.)